Quick Answer: Yes — $50K Gets You a Solid Mid-Range Kitchen in Chicago

 Budget Analysis & Planning

 We begin with a detailed assessment of your $50K budget allocation, carefully planning how to maximize value while achieving your kitchen goals.
-Our designers help identify priority features versus areas where compromises make sense.
+Our designers help identify priority features versus areas where smart compromises make sense.
+This starts with a free consultation — either at your home or at our Lincoln Park design studio at 2315 N Southport Ave.

 Design & Material Selection

 We create a design that fits your budget, focusing on cost-effective choices without sacrificing quality.
-This includes selecting mid-range cabinetry, standard countertop options, and affordable-yet-durable flooring materials suitable for Chicago's climate.
+This includes selecting semi-custom cabinetry from our Room of Choice cabinet partnership (premium Illinois-made options), standard countertop options, and durable flooring suitable for Chicago's climate.
+You'll see and touch everything in our studio before committing.

 Permit Acquisition